Moneyball: Business Movie Review

 of Problem Solving, Performance Patterns, & Being Creative.

 Moneyball (2011) is a true movie every Small Business Owner (SBO) should watch and study.
 It holds a myriad of great lessons to observe one person’s journey to turn around a business (team).
-Not only did it turn around a team, it also changed the way Major League Baseball strategists create winning teams.
+Not only did it turn around a team, but it also changed the way Major League Baseball strategists create winning teams.

 This movie walks us through the personal and professional struggles of a Leader deciding to change strategies.
 As well as contending with the wins and losses of creating new ways of improving the team’s performance.